tldr-pages/tldr/pages/linux/sed.md

 `sed -i 1d {{/path/to/file}}`

-- [I]nsert a new line at the first line of a file:
+- [i]nsert a new line at the first line of a file:

 `sed -i '1i\your new line text\' {{/path/to/file}}`